open-simulation-platform/open-simulation-platform.github.io/cse-demo-app/user-guide.md

 >**Windows:**

-1. [Download](../downloads) the latest CSE demo application. cse-vX.Y.Z-win64.zip
+1. [Download](https://github.com/open-simulation-platform/cse-server-go/releases) the CSE demo application.
 2. Extract the files and you will have a root folder looking like the figure below
-3. [Download](../downloads) the dp-ship example (dp-ship.zip)
+3. [Download](https://github.com/open-simulation-platform/cse-demos/releases) the demo configuration for CSE (dp-ship is one of the examples included).
-4. Extract the demo models, for instance next to the cse-vX.Y.Z-win64.zip folder
+4. Extract the demo configuration
 5. Run the startup script: run-windows.cmd
 6. The application should open in your web browser at url http://localhost:8000.
 ![foo](/assets/img/CSEuserguideFig1.png "Figure 1")

 >**Linux:**

-1. [Download](../downloads) CSE demo application archive: cse-server-go-vX.Y.Z.tar.gz
+1. [Download](https://github.com/open-simulation-platform/cse-server-go/releases) the CSE demo application.
 2. Extract archive: tar -xzvf cse-server-go-vX.Y.Z.tar.gz
-3. [Download](../downloads) the dp-ship example (dp-ship.zip)
+3. [Download](https://github.com/open-simulation-platform/cse-demos/releases) the demo configuration for CSE (dp-ship is one of the examples included).
-4. Extract the demo models, for instance next to the cse-vX.Y.Z-win64 folder
+4. Extract the demo configuration
 5. Run startup script: run-linux
 6. The application should open in your web browser at url http://localhost:8000.